Kylie Jenner Missing Tyga: ‘KUWTK’ Star Wants Reconciliation, Wiling To Forgive Alleged Cheating?

 In recent days, Kylie Jenner has really been trying to get her mind off the breakup with her on-again, of-again boyfriend, but doing so has been extremely difficult for the 19-year-old, having openly stressed in the past that Tyga was her first real boyfriend.

-With that in mind, there’s an understanding as to why she simply can’t let go off the relationship as much as she may want to.
+With that in mind, there’s an understanding as to why she simply can’t let go of the relationship as much as she may want to.
 Kylie Jenner still has feelings for her ex-boyfriend, and from what sources have gathered, via Hollywood Life, it’s apparent that the TV star would be willing to give Tyga another chance, despite all the drama he’s often surrounded by.

 “Kylie had a blast at Simi and Haze’s birthday party, but she kind of wound up with an emotional hangover the next day,” a source explained.

 “Every guy in the place was hitting on her, telling her how gorgeous and sexy she is.”

 “She stayed out super late, but in the morning she missed Tyga.
 Her sisters are telling her that’s normal and it’s just going to take time.
 They don’t want her to stay on this roller coaster forever.”